norvig/paip-lisp/docs/chapter10.md

 You could put them into a trie, each word with the value `t`.
 But there would be many subtrees repeated in this trie.
 For example, given a word list containing *look*, *looks*, *looked*, and *looking* as well as *show*, *shows*, *showed*, and *showing*, there would be repetition of the subtree containing *-s*, *-ed* and *-ing*.
-After the trie is built, we could pass the whole trie to un i que, and it would collapse the shared subtrees, saving storage.
+After the trie is built, we could pass the whole trie to `unique`, and it would collapse the shared subtrees, saving storage.
 Of course, you can no longer add or delete keys from the dag without risking unintended side effects.

 This process was carried out for a 56,000 word list.